soumildatta/soumildatta/README.md

 ### Hello there 👋 I am [Soumil](https://www.soumildatta.com/)
 I am an undergraduate CS student and a research assistant at the [High Fidelity Virtual Environments Lab](https://john.cs.olemiss.edu/~jones/doku.php?id=start) at the University of Mississippi.
 I am curious about anything related to tech and music.
 I'm usually learning new things related to programming or messing around with my piano or guitar in my free time.

-🌱 I’m currently learning more about operating systems and their architecture
+🌱 I’m currently learning more about operating systems and high performance computing
 🔭 I’m working on building a few iOS apps and learning more about swift in the process
 🥅 One of my goals for 2020 is to build an app and publish it on the app store/play store
 ⚡ Fun fact: I play the piano and guitar and love music!